tech-med/medlearnity.com/src/content/wpPages/pages/student-testimonials/index.md

 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)Natalie D.Medical Student

-#### 5 Stars!
+#### 5 Stars

 MedLearnity is an outstanding tutoring service that improved my step 1 score by 50 points!They are professional, intelligent, and most of all excited to help you on your journey.
 I worked with the MedLearnity tutors twice a week and they communicate high yield content effectively and efficiently.
 They invested time answering my questions on pathophysiology and provided great rationale.
 [Reference Link](https://g.co/kgs/yRzF3j).Before MedLearnity I was in the bottom 30% of my class, after buying in and investing time my scores course scores improved to near the top 30%.
-I attribute this med school turn around to the MedLearnity Team!
+I attribute this med school turn around to the MedLearnity Team
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)John M.Medical Student

 #### By the end of medical school, I had 38 interview invitations from Internal Medicine programs throughout the country, the highest number of interview invitations for my medical school class.